SoeldnerConsult/kubeflow-extensions/README.md

 ### 2) pod admission controller for python notebooks, why?
-when a new pod gets created, we inject a label "kubeflow-extension = true", therefore allowing this pod access via ist.io-sidecar to ml-pipelines (EnvoyFilter will identify this sidecar, and therefore allow access to ml-pipelines api
+when a new pod gets created, we inject a label "kubeflow-extension = true", therefore allowing this pod access via istio-sidecar to ml-pipelines (EnvoyFilter will identify this sidecar, and therefore allow access to ml-pipelines api

 ### 3) trials admission controller, why